chejeong/NBA-NCAA-analytics/README.md

 # Introduction

 This project explores the three point strategy in the NCAA.
-In recent years, numerous NBA teams have utilized found success by utilizing the three point shot.
+In recent years, numerous NBA teams have found success by utilizing the three point shot.
 Given this phenomenon, this project investigates if the same trend is reflected in the NCAA Division 1 league.
+A Logistic Mixed Effects Regression model was created to examine the impact of box score statistics in win probability.
+Seasonal Mann Kendall test was used to determine whether college basketball players are attempting three point shots at greater distances throughout the years.